 When a worker is doing a job, let’s say on a roof, using proper fall protection gear, (that means wearing the harness and properly tethered and anchored) and they trip and fall, sustaining only minor injuries such as a few scrapes and bruises or a broken arm, along with a red face for not paying attention to their surroundings, it will still be referred to as an accident.
-However, if that worker on the roof, passes on and doesn’t bother to wear their fall protection gear, since “it’ll never happen to them”, and then “it happens to them” as they trip, stumble and fall off the roof, 25 feet on to concrete pavement, and die, we don’t use the word accident to classify it but instead begin calling it a suicide.
-After all it wasn’t an accident as they clearly refused to do the right thing and wear the proper gear.
-They understood clearly understood the consequences.
+However, if that worker on the roof, passes on and doesn’t bother to wear their fall protection gear, since “it’ll never happen to them”, and then “it happens to them” as they trip, stumble and fall off the roof, 25 feet on to concrete pavement, and die, lets not use the word accident to classify it but instead begin calling it what it is, a suicide.
+After all, it wasn’t an accident as they clearly refused to do the right thing and wear the proper gear.
+They clearly understood the consequences.

 We can do the same thing with Lock Out Tag Out and machine guards.
 If a worker doesn’t do LOTO before they begin to clear a jam, do repairs or maintenance on a piece of machinery or operates a machine without guarding in place and they lose a finger, arm or leg, we will no longer refer to it as an amputation.
-Instead we’ll call it a self mutilation.
-Self mutilation would also include deafness from not wearing hearing protection and blindness from not wearing safety googles.
+Instead, we’ll call it self mutilation.
+Self-mutilation would also include deafness from not wearing hearing protection and blindness from not wearing safety goggles.